freezer333/ramapo-college-website/content/courses/hnrs420/index.md

 of a beginners tutorial in Python programming.
 Python is a very beginner-friendly language, but is used extensively in both small and huge programming projects alike.

-By 5/4/15, You are required to complete all lessons in [Code Academy's Python Course](http://www.codecademy.com/en/tracks/python).
+By 4/20/15, You are required to complete all lessons in [Code Academy's Python Course](http://www.codecademy.com/en/tracks/python).

 <a href='http://www.codecademy.com/en/tracks/python'><img src='capython.png'/></a>

-To verify you've completed the exercises, you will be required to show me, at some point in the semester, your account page (which shows your progress).
+Please see the [programing schedule](programming.html) for due dates for each lesson

 ## Grading